HEFA Feedstock Risk: When Cheap Lipids Disappear

 Decision statement

-• Under high-feedstock / low-credit regimes, parity status is non-viable, indicating a no-go unless the procurement and credit regime is redesigned.
+• Under high-feedstock / low-credit regimes, parity status is No-Go.

 Structured Go/No-Go Output

-Non-viable No-Go Parity gap > +$0.30/gal or collapse threshold breached
+No-Go Parity gap > +$0.30/gal or collapse threshold breached Do not proceed under current feedstock-policy configuration.

 Current regime highlights from Figure 5: